AmauryD/ember-component-jumper/README.md

 ## Future Goals

+### Will do

-Full component navigation
+- Full component navigation
-Inspection of external packages components
+- Inspection of external packages components
-Better classic/pods architecture detection and jump
+- Better classic/pods architecture detection and jump

+### Possible

-Show attributes of components ?
+- Show attributes of components
-Preview of component methods ?
+- Preview of component methods

 ## Extension Settings